ternaus/kaggle_dstl_submission/README.md

 # Remarks
 Please, keep in mind that this isn't a production ready code but a very specific solution for the particular competition created in short time frame and with a lot of other constrains (limited training data, scarce computing resources and a small number of attents to check for improvements).

 So, there are a lot of hardcoded magic numbers and strings and there may be some inconsistensies and differences between different models.
 Sometimes, it was indentended to get more accurate predictions and there wasn't enough resources to check if changes improve score for other classes after they were introduced for some of them.
 Sometimes, it just slipped from our attention.

+Also, inherent stochasticity of neural networks training on many different levels (random initialization of weights, random cropping of patches into minibatch and so on) makes it impossible to reproduce exact submission from scratch.
+We went extra mile and reimplemented solution and training procedure from scratch as much as possible in the last two weeks after competition final.
+We've got up to 20% extra performance for some classes with abundant training data like buildings, tracks and so on.
+However, some classes proven more difficult to reliably reproduce because of lack of training data and small amount of time.
+Such classes show high variance of results between epochs.
+For competition we used our best performing combinations of epoch/model for those classes, which may not be exactly the same as trained for fixed number of epochs (as in this particular code).
+However, we believe that our model is equally capable to segment any classes, given enough data and/or clear definitions what exactly consists of each class (it wasn't clear how segmentation was performed in the first place for some classes, like road/tracks).

 If you have any questions, don't hesitate to contact us: cepera.ang@gmail.com or iglovikov@gmail.com